At Seevic College, we appreciate that choosing whether or not you should apply for an Apprenticeship is a tough decision.

 How much does an Apprentice get paid?

 As an Apprentice you'll be working for a real employer and be paid from the very first start.
-As of October 2015, the minimum wage for Apprentices is £3.30 per hour but many employers pay higher than this.
+The minimum wage for Apprentices is £3.50 per hour but many employers pay higher than this.

 This rate applies to Apprentices aged 16 to 18, and those aged 19 or over who are in their first year of training.
 All other Apprentices are entitled to earn the National Minimum Wage for their age group.